danaikorre/dsmanufacturing.github.io/marking.md

+## Where to find my marks?

+You find all your marks in Learn under 'My Grades' on the side bar.
+The screen should like like below.

+![images/mygrades.png]

 ## Marking interpretation

 This page contains information on interpreting the marks in Learn.
 The final project will come with detailed feedback.